• Register

 Abstract

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterized by persistent deficits in social communication and interaction across multiple contexts, along with restricted, repetitive patterns of behavior, interests, or activities.
-Recent studies examining the role of screen time in showing autistic-like symptoms, suggest that excessive early digital exposure may contribute to autistic-like symptoms in children .
-In this study, as an umbrella review, all the systematic reviews which have studied the relationship between excessive use of digital devices and autistic-like symptoms were reviewed.
-For this aim The systematic search yielded 219 initial records.
-After duplicate removal, 72 articles underwent rigorous title/abstract screening, resulting in the exclusion of 66 non-qualifying articles.
-Full-text review of the remaining 6 articles led to the exclusion of 3 systematic reviews that did not focus on the ASD-screen time association.
-The final analysis included 3 qualifying systematic reviews.
-Findings of this umbrella review reveal a complex and nuanced relationship between screen time and autism spectrum disorder.
-While some studies indicate a potential association and emphasis on some factors like content, context, ASD measure and screen type, others report conflicting results or find no significant correlation.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental condition characterized by persistent deficits in social communication and interaction across multiple contexts, alongside restricted, repetitive patterns of behavior, interests, or activities.
+Recent studies investigating the role of screen time in the manifestation of autistic-like symptoms suggest that excessive early digital exposure may contribute to these symptoms in children.
+This umbrella review systematically examined existing systematic reviews that explored the relationship between the excessive use of digital devices and autistic-like symptoms.
+The initial systematic search yielded 219 records.
+After removing duplicates, 72 articles underwent rigorous title and abstract screening, leading to the exclusion of 66 non-qualifying articles.
+A full-text review of the remaining 6 articles resulted in the exclusion of 3 systematic reviews that did not specifically focus on the ASD-screen time association.
+Consequently, the final analysis included 3 qualifying systematic reviews.
+The findings of this umbrella review reveal a complex and nuanced relationship between screen time and Autism Spectrum Disorder.
+While some studies indicate a potential association and emphasize factors such as content, context, ASD assessment measures, and screen type, others report conflicting results or find no significant correlation.

 Keywords